Efesto/presentations/elixir_kci/markdown.md

-* It's a modern language that combines the syntax and the philosophy of Ruby programming language with the power of Erlang.
+* It's a modern language that combines the syntax and the philosophy of Ruby with the power of Erlang.
 * Tested in KCI for developing supporting tools in the KMC stack.
 * Became the starting point for a new user facing tool called Kloeckner Assistant.